rijanshrestha2061/Group2-hivemind-smart-onboarding/weekly-log.md

 - Flagged the centralised onboarding hub and role-specific content ideas as too complex for a code slice — recommended Figma-only or static-mock representation instead.
 - Flagged the AI trust/transparency idea as a stretch goal — a UI-only mockup (fake AI answer with source + last-updated date) is feasible without building real AI integration.

-### Blockers
-- None currently.
-Waiting on group's Week 2 IA/wireframes before the next feasibility pass.

-### Next steps
-- Share synthesis and updated hypotheses with the group so everyone works from the same evidence.
-- Upload `research-synthesis.md`, `hypotheses.md`, `success-metrics.md`, and `decisions.md` to the group GitHub repo in their correct folders.
-- Review Week 2 IA diagram and wireframes for technical feasibility once drafted.

----

 ## Week 2